Do Medical Aids Cover Psychotherapy?

-Additional chronic conditions are covered on a sliding scale per beneficiary and are subject to an overall limit per family per year.
+Covers additional chronic conditions on a sliding scale per beneficiary and are subject to an overall limit per family per year.

 – All Ultima and Maxima (excluding Entryzone, Core and Basis)

-All plans include hospitalisation on a sliding scale andrelated costs, from admission to discharge, are covered, provided there is pre-authorisation.
+All plans include hospitalisation on a sliding scale andrelated costs, from admission to discharge, are then covered – but provided there is pre-authorisation.
 Day-to-day benefits are subject to the Health Saver.

 – Ingwe and Access do not cover day-to-day benefits